semacu/20190927_IntroductionGithub_HDRUK/README.md

 ## What is version control?
 What is Git?
 What is GitHub?

 [**Version control**](https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control) is the management of *changes* (a.k.a. *revisions*) to any types of information
-  - In its simplest form, creating copies and changing the scripts' file names, e.g. v1.0, v1.1, v2.0
+  - In its simplest form, creating copies and changing file names, e.g. adding v1.0, v1.1, v2.0
   - Using tools that (to some extent) incorporate version control functionality, e.g. Google Drive and Dropbox
   - Using dedicated version control tools, e.g. Git